-CLEVELAND - An internal review into the deadly November chase turned shooting in Cleveland reveals more officers and supervisors followed departmental rules.
+CLEVELAND - An internal review into the deadly November chase turned shooting in Cleveland was released today.

 During a news conference on Wednesday, Commander Chura with CPD's special use of deadly force investigative team, said all 329 officers on duty Nov.
 29, whether or not they participated in or supervised the pursuit, were interviewed.